LaurenceHo/react-weather-app/README.md

 }
 ```

-Because we use Reactjs, we also need to set the `parserOptions` property:
+Because we use ReactJS, we also need to set the `parserOptions` property:
 ```
 {
   "parserOptions": {